 Survey data Symptoms Pathogenetic rationale

-Complaints Pain from temperature and, to a lesser extent, from mechanical and chemical irritants quickly disappears after
+Complaints Pain from temperature and, to a lesser extent, from mechanical and chemical irritants quickly passes after

-Pain from temperature and, to a lesser extent, from mechanical and chemical irritants quickly disappears after
+Pain from temperature and, to a lesser extent, from mechanical and chemical irritants quickly passes after

-receptive to the effects of any stimuli The pronounced painful reaction of the pulp is associated with the fact that the layer of dentin that separates the pulp of the tooth from the carious cavity is very thin, partially demineralized and as a result
+susceptible to the effects of any irritants.
+The pronounced pain reaction of the pulp is due to the fact that the layer of dentin separating the dental pulp from the carious cavity is very thin, partially demineralized and, as a result, very resistant.

 Localization Typical for caries

 The carious cavity does not communicate with the tooth cavity.
-The bottom of the cavity is relatively
+The bottom of the cavity is relative

 EDI